PrimeIntellect-ai/OpenDiloco/README.md

 # OpenDiLoCo

-This repository contains the training code and experiment results for the paper "OpenDiLoCo: An Open-Source Framework for Globally Distributed Low-Communication Training".
+This repository contains the training code and experiment results for the paper [OpenDiLoCo: An Open-Source Framework for Globally Distributed Low-Communication Training](https://arxiv.org/abs/2407.07852).

 # Setup